 Before the US Intervention in Syria

-In the year 2011, the well-renowned ‘‘Arab Spring’’ broke out and proved to prompt a successful uprising in Tunisia, Egypt, and Libya.
+In the year 2011, two years before the US intervention in Syria, the well-renowned ‘‘Arab Spring’’ broke out and proved to prompt a successful uprising in Tunisia, Egypt, and Libya.
 This gave the pro-democratic activists a renewed hope for Syria.
 It all started when a group of teenagers sprayed graffiti of pro-democracy slogans outside their school wall and they were arrested and tortured, resulting in an eruption of protests in Syria which led to security forces opening fire on the demonstrators.1

 Initially, they were just anti-government protests and demanded the resignation of the autocratic ruler Bashar-Al-Assad, but it gradually mushroomed into a full-scale civil war that had drawn the regional and world powers into it.
 In 2015, the UN estimated that more than 250,000 were killed and 4.5 million people had fled from Syria to the neighboring states of Turkey, Jordan, and Lebanon.